 Once the onion is beginning to soften, add the chopped chicken and cook for 1-2 min or until browned all over

 Add the chopped tomatoes, garlic, ginger, remaining ground turmeric, tomato paste and garam masala to the pan and cook for 1 min or until fragrant

-Crumble in the Kallo chicken stock cube[s], then add 250ml [450ml] boiled water and 1 tsp [2 tsp] sugar and bring to the boil over a high heat
+Stir in the chicken stock mix, then add 250ml [450ml] boiled water and 1 tsp [2 tsp] sugar and bring to the boil over a high heat

 Once boiling, reduce the heat to medium and cook for 5-6 min further or until the chicken is cooked through (no pink meat!)